yellowtree/geoip-detect/readme.txt

 == Changelog ==

+= 5.3.2 =
+* FIX: Some country codes such as "PT" were missing in the (deprecated) legacy API mapping.

 = 5.3.1 =
 * FIX: Respect JS file variant
 * UI: Show selected file variant in backend options